Capnocytophaga canimorsus: Morphology, culture, and isolation

-C. canimorsus is a fastidious, Gram-negative, fermentative, nonspore-forming rod.
+C. canimorsus is a fastidious, Gram-negative, fermentative, encapsulated, nonspore-forming rod.
 Bacilli are usually 1-3 μm in length.
 After growth on agar plates, longer rods tend to have a curved shape.
 The bacteria do not have flagella, but move with a gliding motion, although this can be difficult to see.
 C. canimorsus requires the right medium for growth.
-The bacterium cultures well on blood agar plates (heart infusion agar with 5% sheep or rabbit blood) and chocolate agar plates.
+The bacterium grows well on blood agar plates (heart infusion agar with 5% sheep or rabbit blood) and chocolate agar plates.
 Colonies may not be visible for up to 48 hours due to slow growth.
 At 18 hours, colonies are usually less than 0.5 mm in diameter, and are spotty and convex.
 At 24 hours, colonies may be up to 1 mm in diameter.
 After 48 hours, colonies are narrow, flat, and smooth, with spreading edges.
-At this time, colonies may appear to be purple, pink, or yellow, but once they are scraped from the agar plate, they are always yellow in appearance.
+At this time, colonies may appear white-grey or grey, rather translucent, and once they are scraped from the agar plate, they may have a slightly yellow tint.